-- Assessing the effectiveness of and monitoring compliance with, the risk management framework; - Identifying areas for thorough review on significant risks for inclusion in the agenda of the responsible Board and/or Board committee meeting; - Reporting to the Board on progress with risk management work; and - Reviewing and recommending policies for Board approval.
+- Assessing the effectiveness of and monitoring compliance with, the risk management framework; - Identifying areas for thorough review on significant risks for inclusion in the agenda of the responsible Board and/or Board committee meeting;

+- Reporting to the Board on progress with risk management work; and - Reviewing and recommending policies for Board approval.

 Risk management is an integral part of Radius Care's business.
-Management has prepared a risk management framework incorporating a risk register.
+Management has prepared a risk management framework incorporating a risk register, heat map of key risks, risk management principles and a risk policy statement.
 This approach is intended to embed a comprehensive, holistic, groupwide culture of risk awareness in senior management and in decision makers across the business, supported by a consistent method of identifying, assessing, controlling, monitoring and reporting Radius Care's existing and potential risks.

 The framework is used to identify those situations and circumstances in which the Company may be materially at risk and for which risk mitigation activities are appropriate.
 The objectives of the framework are to:

-- Provide a consistent and structured way to identify, assess and manage risk across the Company; - Ensure the Company manages the risks it faces in achieving its objectives; and - Ensure staff and management are aware of and meet their responsibilities to identify, evaluate and treat the risks that may prevent or restrict the Company from achieving its objectives.
+- Provide a consistent and structured way to identify, assess, manage and monitor risk across the Company; - Ensure the Company manages the risks it faces in achieving its objectives; and - Ensure staff and management are aware of and meet their responsibilities to identify, evaluate and treat the risks that may prevent or restrict the Company from achieving its objectives.

-Risk management is a standing item on the agenda for Audit and Risk Committee meetings, with detailed reports provided by management.
+Risk management is an item on the work plan for Audit and Risk Committee meetings, with detailed reports provided by management as needed.